11 Psychological Factors of Dominant Culture on Mental Health

 What are examples of dominant values?

-Different societies have different examples of dominant values, but some examples are democracy, family loyalty, individualism, and caring for the environment.Â
+Different societies have varying examples of dominant values, including democracy, family loyalty, individualism, and environmental stewardship.Â

 What is an example of a dominant culture?